carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 $$\bullet$$ **Motivation**: Disentanglement is particularly intriguing because models such as VAEs are not intentionally designed to achieve it, and it occurs even where it is deemed impossible.[^locatello]$$^,$$[^khemakem] Thus understanding disentanglement may offer new insights into how and what these models learn and revise our understanding on what is learnable.
 More broadly, the ability to separate out independent aspects of the data is relevant to many areas of machine learning and, by teasing apart its generative factors, may offer fundamental insights into the data itself.

-Machine learning has made incredible break-throughs in recent years but our theoretical understanding lags notably behind, which may have serious implications as models transfer from academic labs to the public sphere.
+Machine learning has made incredible breakthroughs in recent years but our theoretical understanding lags notably behind, which may have serious implications as models transfer from academic labs to the public sphere.
 Thus, a fundamental motivation is to take steps towards unravelling the mystery of machine learning, hence we emphasise that the phenomenon of disentanglement is not specific to any model architecture, but looks through to the data itself and is likely to have broad relevance.

 $$\bullet$$ **Approach**: Recent works suggest that disentanglement arises in VAEs because commonly used *diagonal posterior covariance matrices* promote *column-orthogonality in the decoder's Jacobian matrix*.
 On the empirical side, columns of the decoder Jacobian are shown to be more orthogonal in VAEs with diagonal covariance than those with full covariance or general auto-encoders;[^rolinek] while imposing such orthogonality directly is shown to induce disentanglement.[^kumarpoole] On the theoretical side, approximate relationships are derived between the posterior covariance and the decoder Jacobian.[^rolinek]$$^,$$[^kumarpoole] Building on this, [Allen (2024)][paper]: (A) clarifies the connection between diagonal covariance and column-orthogonality and (B) explains how that leads to disentanglement, ultimately **defining disentanglement as factorising the data distribution into *statistically independent components***.